KurtPreston/rest-loadtest/README.md

 # rest-loadtest

-Testing how web browsers respond to extreme network volume over time.
+Testing how web browsers respond to executing a large volume of REST requests over time.

 To run, execute: